Skills reference

 SKILL.md format

-Each skill is defined by a SKILL.md file following the Agent Skills specification.
-The file uses YAML frontmatter for metadata and markdown for instructions:
+Both skill types use a SKILL.md file for metadata and instructions, following the Agent Skills specification.
+The file uses YAML frontmatter and markdown:

 ---